klee214/findBreakURL/README.md

 3. Now, you are good to go.

 ## Usage
 Keep in mind!
-You have to put the html files you want to test in the ./bin folder.
+You have to put the html files you want to test in the findBreakURL folder.
 In other words, index.js and your testing html files must be in the same folder

 The tool name(cli program name) is url-tester.